Sazar24/react-movies-searcher/README.md

 #
 ## What other features could be in the project, but I won`t include
-... because od little time.
+... because of little time.
-There could be:
+There could (should) be:
+- IoC
+- more tests.
+There always should be more tests...
 - probably more colors.
 Everyone like rainbows...
-- more tests.
-There always should be more tests...
-- IoC.

 #
 ## How to start
 `npm start` of course :)

+#
+### other
+- `.env` file is revealed and uploaded intentionally,
+- This repo is deployed on github-pages: [http://sazar24.github.io/react-movies-searcher/](http://sazar24.github.io/react-movies-searcher/)